Need an Espresso Tamper? Here are the 5 best options for home baristas

 Can you tamp espresso without a tamper?
 Sure.
 You could use your thumb to press down the grinds or maybe a small shot glass.
 These will work in a pinch but if you truly want to make great espresso, get a tamper … keep the shot glass for liquor only.

-Tamping espresso can take time to master and it can be messy at first, but using a great espresso tamper will speed jp this process (2) and having an espresso tamping mat helps prevent the mess.
+Tamping espresso can take time to master and it can be messy at first, but using a great espresso tamper will speed up this process (2) and having an espresso tamping mat helps prevent the mess.
 You already have a great espresso machine, so a good tamper may just be the missing piece in your puzzle to brew amazing, crema rich espresso.
 To choose the right tamper, keep in mind the following specifications:

 Size of the tamper